marsade/100_Days_Of_Code/day_30-errors_exceptions_json/README.md

 print(text + 5)
 ```
 ## Dealing with exceptions
-- try: This is the block of code comes when you're executing something that might cause an exception.
+- `try`: This is the block of code comes when you're executing something that might cause an exception.
 - except: This is what you want executed if there was an exception (something went wrong)
 ```py
 try: